sergi4ua/equine/README.md

 Sometimes EQUINE will fail to restart automatically.
 To fix it, right click on EQUINE.exe, goto 'Properties' and hit 'Unblock/Unlock' check mark/button.

+# Credits

+Thanks for:
+- Qndel
+- RadTang
+- Ogodei
+- Davias
+- fearedbliss
+for beta testing and suggestions

 # Legal